Joffreybvn/CompressedBlocksPluginDocs/docs/placing.rst

 .. image:: images/gif_5_6.gif
    :align: center

-Currently, there's no way to get back a destroyed compressed block.
+Currently, there's no way to get back a compressed block.
 But this functionality could be added in a future version.